How to claim

 You must get permission from the Juries Officer before you hire a taxi to take you to court.

 You can only claim for a meal allowance, if the court does not give you a meal.
-Most courts will give jurors lunch when required.
+Most courts will give jurors lunch when necessary.

 The maximum allowance will depend on how long you were at court.